 Planning a Boracay vacation?
 Fantastic!
 This is a great part of the world.

-Boracay is a multi-awarded travel destination in the Philippines.
+Boracay is a popular travel destination in the Philippines.
 Well-known for its famous powdery white sand beaches, it’s also filled with strips of restaurants, shopping malls, hotels, and bars.

 Soak in the island’s natural attractions- swim until your heart’s content in the turquoise clad waters, sunbathe, and go island hopping.
 If you prefer, you can also do plenty of shopping or experience the island’s vibrant nightlife.

 However, before you can enjoy Boracay, you need to know how to get to Boracay.
 Thankfully, it is not hard to work out how to go to Boracay, although you have various choices depending on where you commence your journey.

 Below, I describe the exact how to travel to Boracay.
 I start with a summary and then give you detailed instructions based on whether you are looking for information on the nearest airport to Boracay and want to book flights to Boracay Island or are trying to sort out a ferry to Boracay.

 Finally, I also give you instructions for some of the most popular journeys to Boracay such as how to get to Boracay from Iloilo and how to get to Boracay from Singapore

 Note that Caticlan Airport is now often called Boracay Airport.
 This is exactly the same airport.
 There is no airport on Boracay itself and this is the closest airport to the island.